Techtonica/curriculum/interviewing/technical-interviewing.md

 ### Motivation
-Regardless of a person's experience level it's important to be realtively comfortable answering the types of questions you can expect in a technical interview.
+Regardless of a person's experience level it's important to be relatively comfortable answering the types of questions you can expect in a technical interview.
 The more of your mental energy that is focused on solving technical questions posed by an interviewer instead of trying to recall a basic concept of programming, the more confident you